 Every home relies on natural gas or propane for essential needs like cooking, heating and hot water.
 While gas is convenient and economical, knowing how to shut off the supply safely in an emergency is crucial.

-Whether it’s a gas leak, gas fire or earthquake, turning off your gas quickly could save your life and property.
-Yet many people need to learn the location of their home’s gas shut-off valve or how to use it properly.
+Whether it’s a gas leak, a fire, or an earthquake, quickly turning off your gas can protect both your life and property.
+However, many people aren’t aware of where their home’s gas shut-off valve is or how to use it correctly.

 We’ll also emphasise the importance of practice and involving your whole family.
 After reading, you’ll feel confident taking immediate action if a gas-related emergency occurs.